How to Make the Most of Excess Inventory

 Excess inventory doesn’t have to affect your business negatively.

-Whether you keep stock in warehouses, shops, or both, space, where you stock your products, is valuable, and there is no room for excess inventory.
+Whether you keep stock in warehouses, shops, or both, your space is valuable, and there is rarely any room for excess inventory.

 For any business supplying physical goods, you’ll know that no two products that you stock will have the same turnover rate.
 Goods that usually sell at a slower pace than others will likely turn into excess inventory.

 No matter how defined your inventory planning, all retailers will experience unexpected changes in inventory.